coxley/complete/README.md

 It notes what has been typed in the prompt, the cursor position where the user has pressed TAB, and returns relevant suggestions.

-By writing custom predictors, tools can hook into this and enrich the user's experience
-- using existing logic in your code without duplicating it to a shell script.
+By writing custom predictors, tools can hook into this and enrich the user's experience.
+Use existing logic in your code without duplicating it to a shell script.

 ## Installation